In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment property as a tax deduction.

 The other factor to consider is that if you old your property for more than one year, your Capital Gains Tax payable is halved.

-So, in summary, as property investors, it’s better to claim the capital works allowance than not.
+So, as property investors, it’s better to claim the capital works allowance than not.

 How do you calculate how much I can claim?